draptik/systemjs-frontend-examples/example01/README.md

 ## Setup and usage

 - All javascript modules are located in folder `js/modules`.
-- For simplicity, we'll use the npm package `http-server` to run the sit:
+- For simplicity, we'll use the npm package `http-server` to run the site:
 Install `http-server`:
 ```bash
 npm install -g http-server